learn-co-curriculum/precollege-summer-intro-to-web-design-track/day-02/lectures/HTML_Fundamentals/README.md

 ## Hints and Hurdles
 + An HTML element is composed of an opening tag, content, and a closing tag
 + Students should have their HTML files in both the browser and in the text editor.
-+ iTune encrypts audio files so they won't be able to be played with the audio tags.
-Students have to use legally acquired mp3 files - You can download Girl Talk's album for free [here](http://illegalart.net/girltalk/shop/)